enricop/telefono-casa/USERSTORIES.md

 - Can create a profile. (as a link to their agent pubkey)

+- Find all the villages in the commune.

-- Can join a Commune by a [membrane proof](https://developer.holochain.org/resources/glossary/#membrane-proof) (receiving a signed authorization by a commune officer)
+- Can join a Commune by a [membrane proof](https://developer.holochain.org/resources/glossary/#membrane-proof) received as a signed authorization by a commune officer.

+- Find all the families in the village.

-- Can join a Family by a [capability-grant](https://developer.holochain.org/resources/glossary/#capability-grant) (receiving an invitation with a secret by an house-holder)
+- Can join a Family by a [capability-grant](https://developer.holochain.org/resources/glossary/#capability-grant) received as an invitation with a secret by an house-holder.

-- Find all the end-users in the village organized by family name

-- Can vote an existing family
+- Can vote an existing family, not their own one.

 - Can VoIP call any end-user of families that have a least the same number of votes of the caller family.
 The callee family should belong to the same village.

-- Can VoIP call any house-holders of the same village.

 - Can VoIP call any village chiefs.